nicinabox/trolley/README.md

 ### URLS

 Trolley can install official packages by name.
-It also supports installing via url, if the package is a 3rd party Slackware package (the name will formatted NAME-VERSION-ARCH-BUILD.g*z).
+It also supports installing via url, if the package is a 3rd party Slackware package (the name will formatted NAME-VERSION-ARCH-BUILD.t*z).

 ## License